globe-and-citizen/layer8-interceptor-rs/README.md

 wasm-pack build --target bundler --all-features --release
 ```

+> [!NOTE]
 > If you run into ` cargo:warning=error: unable to create target: 'No available targets are compatible with triple "wasm32-unknown-unknown"'` you will need to use a newer version of llvm.
 > Please follow the first two steps from the attached documentation to achieve this.
 [Setup newer llvm/clang.](https://learn.sapio-lang.org/ch01-01-installation.html#local-quickstart)

+> [!WARNING]
-(WARNING: LLVM v 19.x.x has breaking changes.
+> (WARNING: LLVM v 19.x.x has breaking changes.
 So, you'll need to update but not to v19.x.x.
 Suggested: v18.1.0.
 To check your version of llvm on Windows, use the command, `$llvm-cov --version` or `$clang --version`)

 ## Running the interceptor with an example

 We can use the We've Got Poems example from the original Layer8 Interceptor repository to test our wasm implementation.
 We've changed the module used to this wasm implementation.

 The example can be found in the [wgp](./service_provider_mock/wgp/) directory.
-Navigate to it and follow the readme for a trial run.
+Navigate to it and follow the README for a trial run.

 ## Tests With Code Coverage